About

 Appointments

-Appointments take place in a comfortable and pleasant consulting room in leafy south Belfast on Rugby Road, near to Queen's University Belfast.
+Appointments take place in a comfortable and pleasant consulting room in leafy south Belfast on Rugby Road, near Queen's University Belfast.

 However, if you would prefer to attend remotely using video this is possible using Microsoft Teams or Zoom.